TwoStoryRobot/workshop-git/technology.md

 The backend part of GraphQL
 Pros: separation of logic is easy, easy to add fields, introspection is free.
 Cons: More tooling.

+### AWS Lambda

+Pros: Don't have to worry about OS or other server admin stuff where you're deploying
+Cons: Very specific to Amazon